 “Used your big one, you mean.”

-“You act like you love him, too.”
+“You act like you loved him.”

 “What’s wrong little fish boy?”